divjotarora/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 percentile RTT for each server using the `t-digest algorithm`_.

-When constructing a ServerDescription from a streaming isMaster response, clients MUST use the current roundTripTime from the RTT task.
+When constructing a ServerDescription from a streaming isMaster response, clients MUST use average and 90th percentile round trip times from the RTT task.

 See the pseudocode in the `RTT thread`_ section for an example implementation.